Georgia College Keynotes

 If you would like to discuss ways your gift might support our endeavors, please feel free to schedule an appointment with us via email (email@example.com) or by phone at 478-445-8289.

-To learn more about the degree programs offered by the Department of Music, please visit our website.
+To learn more about the degrees, programs, and minors offered by the Department of Music, please visit our website.